vlaksi/Student-service/README.md

 ### Adding a new professor

-Selecting the appropriate button (in this example, it is the first button from the toolbar) opens new dialog to add a new professor
+Selecting the appropriate button (in this example, it is the first button from the toolbar) opens new dialog to add a new professor.
+All fields must be valid entered otherwise, pressing the Confirm button is disabled.

 <img width="1111" height="560" src="https://user-images.githubusercontent.com/49925421/77117786-f9330180-6a32-11ea-9970-58d987e7bd52.jpeg">

 ### Editing an existing professor

-Selecting the appropriate button (in this example, it is the second button from the toolbar) opens new dialog to modify a existing professor
+Selecting the appropriate button (in this example, it is the second button from the toolbar) opens new dialog to modify a existing professor.
+All fields must be valid edited otherwise, pressing the Confirm button is disabled.

 <img width="1111" height="560" src="https://user-images.githubusercontent.com/49925421/77117972-66469700-6a33-11ea-9ac2-4021135d149e.jpeg">